 So the next time your child starts to wiggle and you are tempted to say “stop, sit still“, I challenge you to say “lets get up and move!
 Let’s give your body some sensory input!”

-What do you think?
-Does this sound like something you can do?
 If you are still concerned, still worried and you are thinking… “Yeah, but my child……xyz.”
 “Is it normal for my kid to…..xyz?”
-Don’t worry!
-I got you covered!
-The next post in this series is going to help you discover whether your child’s behaviors are “normal” or not!
+You can check out the next post in the series where I’ll talk about whether your child’s behaviors are “normal” or not!

 ORDER THE SUPERKIDS ACTIVITY GUIDE TO